-When a client is accessing resources on behalf of itself, it SHOULD do so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [RFC6749].
+When a client is accessing resources on behalf of itself, it does so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [RFC6749].
 This is a special case that combines both the authentication and authorization grant usage patterns.
-In this case, the interactions with the authorization server SHOULD be treated as using an assertion for Client Authentication according to Section 4.2, with the addition of a grant type parameter.
-The following format and processing rules apply:
+In this case, the interactions with the authorization server should be treated as using an assertion for Client Authentication according to Section 4.2, while using the grant_type parameter with the value client_credentials to indicate that the client is requesting an access token using only its client credentials.